wghglory/gitbook/Interview/amazon/leadership_principles.md

 #### Hire and Develop the Best

 > no hire experience, but in Tahoe, I ES2015, naming convention, coding style to coach others
-> help new employees (vishal) with angular
+> help new employees (Vishal) with angular

 Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.

 #### Insist on the Highest Standards

-> upmc mapquest, based on customer feedback
+> UPMC mapQuest, based on customer feedback
-> perfomance Cache, best user experience
+> performance Cache, best user experience

 Leaders have relentlessly high standards - many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and driving their teams to deliver high quality products, services and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.

 #### Think Big

-> instead of single beautiful dropdownlist, create reusable, maintainable plugin
+> instead of single beautiful dropdownList, create reusable, maintainable plugin
 > create a jquery-like helper library, helperClass

 Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.

 #### Bias for Action

-> Upmc chart.js, open-source to create charts instead of microsoft server-generated images
+> UPMC chart.js, open-source to create charts instead of microsoft server-generated images

 Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk taking.